memsql/SingleStoreNETConnector/docs/content/troubleshooting/load-data-local-infile.md

 ## Background

-MySQL Server supports a `LOAD DATA` command that can bulk load data from a CSV or TSV file.
+SingleStore Server supports a `LOAD DATA` command that can bulk load data from a CSV or TSV file.
-This normally loads data from a file on the server, but it can load from a file on the client by using the `LOAD DATA LOCAL` statement, or by setting `MySqlBulkLoader.Local = true`.
+This normally loads data from a file on the server, but it can load from a file on the client by using the `LOAD DATA LOCAL` statement, or by setting `SingleStoreBulkLoader.Local = true`.

 ## Errors

 If you do this, you may receive one of the following errors:

-* The used command is not allowed with this MySQL version
+* The used command is not allowed with this SingleStore version
-* To use MySqlBulkLoader.Local=true, set AllowLoadLocalInfile=true in the connection string.
+* To use SingleStoreBulkLoader.Local=true, set AllowLoadLocalInfile=true in the connection string.
 * To use LOAD DATA LOCAL INFILE, set AllowLoadLocalInfile=true in the connection string.
 * Use SourceStream or SslMode >= VerifyCA for LOAD DATA LOCAL INFILE.